trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrui.md

 ## Download

 This is one of the most commonly found UI elements across Trisul.
 Clicking on the Download button enables you to download the data for sharing, backup and archive.

 You can export data, reports, or analytics in various formats like,
-PDF: Downloads the data in Portable Document Format (PDF), suitable for printing or sharing.
+**PDF**: Downloads the data in Portable Document Format (PDF), suitable for printing or sharing.
-XLSX: Downloads the data in Microsoft Excel format (XLSX), suitable for editing or analysis.
+**XLSX**: Downloads the data in Microsoft Excel format (XLSX), suitable for editing or analysis.
-CSV: Downloads the data in Comma Separated Values format (CSV), suitable for importing into other applications for analysis.
+**CSV**: Downloads the data in Comma Separated Values format (CSV), suitable for importing into other applications for analysis.

 ## Resubmit